WATCH NOW: Video shows man fleeing from Monona police two days before he drown in lagoon

 A video showed a vehicle driving past the home with a passenger shooting out of a rear driver side window, Madison police said.

-Madison police and DOJ did not immediately confirm Wednesday whether this incident was the Madison shooting that drew Monona officers' attention to Freeman's vehicle.
-Madison police also did not immediately provide a description of the vehicle involved in the house shooting.
+It was unclear Wednesday if that was the Madison shooting that drew Monona officers' attention to Freeman's vehicle.
+Madison police did not provide a description of the vehicle involved in the house shooting.

-Only one other shooting was reported by Madison police on June 27, but it occurred in the afternoon, well after the early-morning police chase of Freeman.
+The only other shooting reported by Madison police on June 27 occurred in the afternoon.

 According to a criminal complaint, Freeman was also wanted on a warrant for three counts of attempted first-degree intentional homicide and one count of first-degree reckless injury for an April shooting in Madison.
 He had not been convicted in that case.